-BIS 103 ↔ 4 credits Introduction to Human Physiology
+BIS 103♦ Introduction to Human Physiology

 The study of human organ-systems function and regulations with special emphasis on the molecular and cellular basis of function is provided.

-Prerequisite: High school-level biology and chemistry or college equivalents or admission to an Allied Health program; placement at RHT 101 \$ level Lecture: 3 hours
+Prerequisite: High school-level biology and chemistry or college equivalents or admission to an Allied Health program; placement at RHT 101\(\rangle \) level

-BIS 104 4 credits Issues in Modern Biology
+BIS 104♦ Issues in Modern Biology

 Lab course emphasizes the study of the human organism with special consideration of new discoveries in biology and medicine, their implications and their impact on society.
-Topics covered include the nature of cancer, human heredity and reproduction, the basis of human behavior, organ transplantation and artificial organs, nutrition and exercise, human immune function and biological hazards in the environment.
-Lecture: 3 hours
+Topics -covered include the nature of cancer, human heredity and reproduction, the basis of human behavior, organ transplantation and artificial organs, nutrition and exercise, human immune function and biological hazards in the environment.

-Laboratory: 3 hours IAI: L1 904L (course fee required)
+Laboratory: 3 hours - L. (course fee required)